 Do Hedge Funds Think ICE Is A Good Stock To Buy Now?

-At Q4’s end, a total of 52 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 6% from the third quarter of 2019.
-Below, you can check out the change in hedge fund sentiment towards ICE over the last 18 quarters.
-With hedge funds’ positions undergoing their usual ebb and flow, there exists a few notable hedge fund managers who were increasing their stakes substantially (or already accumulated large positions).
+At fourth quarter’s end, a total of 53 of the hedge funds tracked by Insider Monkey were long this stock, a change of -17% from the previous quarter.
+Below, you can check out the change in hedge fund sentiment towards ICE over the last 22 quarters.
+With the smart money’s sentiment swirling, there exists an “upper tier” of notable hedge fund managers who were upping their stakes substantially (or already accumulated large positions).

-The largest stake in Intercontinental Exchange Inc (NYSE:ICE) was held by Cantillon Capital Management, which reported holding $410.8 million worth of stock at the end of September.
-It was followed by GQG Partners with a $369.6 million position.
-Other investors bullish on the company included D E Shaw, Alkeon Capital Management, and Iridian Asset Management.
-In terms of the portfolio weights assigned to each position Truvvo Partners allocated the biggest weight to Intercontinental Exchange Inc (NYSE:ICE), around 18.28% of its 13F portfolio.
-Crescent Park Management is also relatively very bullish on the stock, dishing out 5.15 percent of its 13F equity portfolio to ICE.
+The largest stake in Intercontinental Exchange Inc (NYSE:ICE) was held by ARK Investment Management, which reported holding $525.5 million worth of stock at the end of December.
+It was followed by Cantillon Capital Management with a $508 million position.
+Other investors bullish on the company included D E Shaw, Alkeon Capital Management, and Ako Capital.
+In terms of the portfolio weights assigned to each position Truvvo Partners allocated the biggest weight to Intercontinental Exchange Inc (NYSE:ICE), around 28.73% of its 13F portfolio.
+Isomer Partners is also relatively very bullish on the stock, designating 6.22 percent of its 13F equity portfolio to ICE.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.